tefkah/thesis-writing/What Is the Difference Between Infinite Idealizations and Normal Ones or .md

 ctime: 20201214205310
 ---

-# What is the difference between infinite idealizations and normal ones/

 # Context: For my next meeting with Ronnie I have to figure out what the difference is between idealizations and infinite idealizations.

 "Solved" this here [[Categorization of idealizations]]